LG K10

-The LG K10 (also sold as the LG Premier on Tracfone) is a mid-range Android smartphone developed by LG Electronics and released in 2016.
+The LG K10 (also sold as the LG Premier on TracFone) is a mid-range Android smartphone developed by LG Electronics and released in 2016.
 It is considered one of the top 10 budget phones of 2016 by Consumer Electronics Show.
 A successor to the phone of the same name, with a fingerprint sensor and a built-in panic alarm for South Asian regions, was released the following year.

 Several variants of the phone were released, with different processors, RAM capacity, cameras, dual SIM, NFC and 4G LTE support depending on the country.
 North American and certain Eurasian variants of the K10 (K420DS, K420N, K425, K428SG, L61AL, L62VL and MS428) run on a Qualcomm Snapdragon 410, while the K430DS, K430DSF, K430DSY and the Brazilian-market K430TV models use a MediaTek MT6753.

 Features

 Hardware

 The K10 has a 5.3 in IPS LCD touchscreen, and comes in two distinct variations that differ primarily in the internal hardware.
 The K42x version, sold by T-Mobile, AT&T and MetroPCS in the United States, in Europe as the K420N and in India as the K420DS, has Qualcomm's Snapdragon 410 system-on-chip; LG has also released the K430x variant of the phone in select markets—while sharing the same form factor as the K42x models, the K430 model uses MediaTek's MT6753 system-on-chip containing a 1.3 - 1.5 GHz octa-core ARM Cortex-A53, and a Mali-T720 GPU.

-The K10 has a maximum of 2GB RAM, depending on the model—the K430DSF only comes with 1GB; the K420N and North American K425, K428SG and MS428 variants come with 1.5GB and the K420DS and K430DSY has 2GB of RAM.
+The K10 has a maximum of 2 GB RAM, depending on the model—the K430DSF only comes with 1 GB; the K420N and North American K425, K428SG and MS428 variants come with 1.5 GB and the K420DS and K430DSY has 2 GB of RAM.

-All variants come with either 8 or 16GB of onboard storage, depending on the variant.
+All variants come with either 8 or 16 GB of onboard storage, depending on the variant.
 In addition to the internal storage, the K10's storage capacity can be expanded using a microSDXC card.
-Depending on the country, the K10 may come with 4G LTE support—the L62VL variant sold by Tracfone as the LG Premier LTE comes with support for CDMA2000 and 4G LTE, near-field communication, which is unavailable on the K430x models, a 13 megapixel rear-facing camera and a 5 megapixel front-facing camera for video calls; North American models only come with an 8 megapixel camera in lieu of the 13 megapixel sensor.
+Depending on the country, the K10 may come with 4G LTE support—the L62VL variant sold by Tracfone as the LG Premier LTE comes with support for CDMA2000 and 4G LTE, near-field communication, which is unavailable on the K430x models, a 13 MP rear-facing camera and a 5 MP front-facing camera for video calls; North American models only come with an 8 MP camera in lieu of the 13 MP sensor.
 In addition, the Brazilian-market K430TV comes with a built-in ISDB-T receiver.

 Software

 The K10 runs on either Android 5.1.1 "Lollipop" or Android 6.0.1 "Marshmallow" depending on the model, along with LG's proprietary user interface.
-Among other things, the phone's operating system supports knock-on gestures allowing the user to unlock the device by tapping on the display in a certain manner, and support for smart covers where part of the screen is visible to display notifications or incoming calls which the user can swipe up or down to answer or reject it.
+Among other things, the phone's operating system supports knock-on gestures allowing the user to unlock the device by tapping on the display in a certain manner, and support for smart covers where part of the screen is visible to display notifications or incoming calls which the user can swipe up or down to answer or reject it, respectively.